JustinGuese/website-document-chat.com/content/english/blog/liability-risks-when-using-chatgpt-in-the-workplace.md

 ## GDPR-Compliant AI Use

-### Advantages of a German Solution Like Doku-chat.de
+### Advantages of a German Solution Like document-chat.com

-In a world where data protection is paramount, it's reassuring to know that solutions exist that comply with strict German regulations.
-Doku-chat.de not only offers GDPR-compliant use but also ensures that all data remains in Germany.
+In a world where data protection is paramount, it's reassuring to know that solutions exist that comply with strict German regulations. document-chat.com not only offers GDPR-compliant use but also ensures that all data remains in Germany.
 This is practical – and also somewhat like a hug for your sensitive information.
 The solution also allows for individual adjustments, such as integration into existing communication channels, increasing efficiency while ensuring legal certainty.
 Get cozy with the data protection authorities!

 ## Liability of Companies and Users